LeeMorinUCF/QMB3311S22/demo_23_PP_Ch_17_Databases/README.md

 such as the memory required to store a database.

+Closing the connection at this point makes sense because it separates the roles of the producers and consumers of the database, which are typically carried out by different employees, in different job families.

 ## Retrieving Data

+Let's pivot to the user's side, in which the business analyst usually resides.

 Now that we have a database that contains some data, how do we access the data?